-The complaint is denied and the assessment is confirmed at \$2,040,000.
+The complaint is denied and the assessment is confirmed at \$4,500,000.

-The CARB finds that the Complainant failed to provide sufficient evidence that the Income Approach to value would provide for a better estimate of market value for the subject and the industrial sales comparables, than the Direct Sales Comparison Approach.
+- The CARB finds that the Complainant failed to provide sufficient evidence that the Income Approach to value would provide for a better estimate of market value for the subject and the industrial sales comparables, than the Direct Sales Comparison Approach. - The CARB relied on the quality of the equity comparables of the Respondent in that they tended to support both the assessment per SF of the subject and the time-adjusted sale prices of the industrial sales comparables.

-DATED AT THE CITY OF CALGARY THIS 30th DAY OF August
+DATED AT THE CITY OF CALGARY THIS 30th DAY OF 2011.